cache-rules/pspython.com/README.md

 # Deploying

-TODO: this has not been completed yet, so this section will not work yet.
-It should in a future commit, or be updated to reflect some other instructions for deploying updates to the site.

-Deploying is easy, to deploy just run the `lektor deploy` command and enter the password when prompted.
+Deploying is easy, to deploy just run the `lektor deploy ghpages`, Lektor will build the site, then commit the built site to the `gh-pages` branch, and push, which will get deployed by GitHub automatically.